Verifying Chemical Reaction Network Implementations: A Pathway Decomposition Approach: Theory

-The following theorems illuminate the relationship between a tidy and regular CRN $\mathcal C$ and its formal basis $\mathcal F$ and how to better understand this degeneracy of interpretations. \begin{definition} We say a formal pathway $p=(r_1,\ldots,r_k)$ in $\mathcal C$ can be \textbf{interpreted} as a formal pathway $q=(s_1,\ldots,s_l)$ in $\mathcal F$ if \begin{enumerate} \item $q$ can occur in the initial state $S$ of $p$, \item $S\oplus r_1\oplus\cdots\oplus r_k=S\oplus s_1\oplus\cdots\oplus s_l$, and \item there is a decomposition of $p$ such that if we replace a selected turning point reaction of each prime formal pathway (as implicitly defined in Section \ref{section:theory_pd}) with the corresponding element of $\mathcal F$ and remove all other reactions, the result is $q$. \end{enumerate} \end{definition} It is clear that the interpretation may not be unique, because there can be many different decompositions of $p$ as well as many different choices of the turning point reactions.
 One might also wonder why we do not simply require that $p$ and $q$ must have the same initial states.
 This is because of a subtlety in the concept of the minimal initial state, which arises due to a potential parallelism in the implementation.
 For instance, consider the pathway $(A\to i,\ B\to A,\ i\to B)$.
-This pathway, which can be interpreted as two formal reactions $A\to B$ and $B\to A$ occuring in parallel, has initial state $\{A,B\}$.
-However, no such parallelism is allowed in the formal CRN and thus this pathway is forced to correspond to either $(A\to B,\ B\to A)$ or $(B\to A,\ A\to B)$, neither of which has initial state $\{A,B\}$.
+This pathway, which can be interpreted as two formal reactions $A\to B$ and $B\to A$ occuring in parallel, has initial state $\llbrace A,B\rrbrace$.
+However, no such parallelism is allowed in the formal CRN and thus this pathway is forced to correspond to either $(A\to B,\ B\to A)$ or $(B\to A,\ A\to B)$, neither of which has initial state $\llbrace A,B\rrbrace$.

-\begin{theorem} Suppose $\mathcal C$ is a tidy and regular CRN and $\mathcal F$ is its formal basis. \begin{enumerate} \item For any formal pathway $q$ in $\mathcal F$, there exists a formal pathway $p$ in $\mathcal C$ whose initial and final states are equal to those of $q$, such that $p$ can be interpreted as $q$. \item Any formal pathway $p$ in $\mathcal C$ can be interpreted as some pathway $q$ in $\mathcal F$. \end{enumerate} \end{theorem} \begin{proof} \begin{enumerate} \item Replace each reaction in $q$ with the corresponding prime formal pathway of $\mathcal C$. \item Fix a decomposition of $p$ and pick a turning point for each prime formal pathway.
-Replace the turning points with the corresponding formal basis element and remove all other reactions.
+\begin{theorem} Suppose $\mathcal C$ is a tidy and regular CRN and $\mathcal F$ is its formal basis. \begin{enumerate} \item For any formal pathway $q$ in $\mathcal F$, there exists a formal pathway $p$ in $\mathcal C$ whose initial and final states are equal to those of $q$, such that $p$ can be interpreted as $q$. \item Any formal pathway $p$ in $\mathcal C$ can be interpreted as some pathway $q$ in $\mathcal F$. \end{enumerate} \end{theorem} \begin{proof} \begin{enumerate} \item Replace each reaction in $q$ with the corresponding prime pathway of $\mathcal C$. \item Fix a decomposition of $p$ and pick a turning point for each prime pathway.
+Replace the turning points with the corresponding formal basis reaction and remove all other reactions.
 We call the resulting pathway $q$.
 Then it suffices to show that $q$ can occur in the initial state $S$ of $p$.
 We show this by a hybrid argument.